 OHSU is internationally recognized in trauma research, identified by the American College of Surgeons as one of the top five trauma research programs in the nation.
 The three leading OHSU faculty investigators in this field alone bring in more than $28 million in federal and industry funding.

-Located in the School of Medicine, Department of Surgery, in collaboration with the Schools of Dentistry, Nursing and Pharmacy, the center leverages an existing trauma endowment and serves as a focal point for philanthropic, government, foundation and industry research funding.
+Located in the School of Medicine, Department of Surgery, and in collaboration with the OHSU Schools of Dentistry, Nursing and Pharmacy, the center leverages an existing trauma endowment and serves as a focal point for philanthropic, government, foundation and industry research funding.